Chapter 5.20

 C. Conditions concerning the area of assembly and disbanding of a parade or other events occurring along a proposed route;

-D. Conditions concerning the accommodation of pedestrian or vehicular traffic, including restricting the special event to only a portion of a public right-of-way traversed;
+D. Conditions concerning the accommodation of pedestrian or vehicular traffic, including restricting the public event to only a portion of a public right-of-way traversed;

 E. Requirements for the use of traffic cones or barricades and/or in particular locations;